kubos/kubos/docs/tutorials/comms-service.rst

 We'll set our request timeout to one second.

 The other options will be omitted, so the default values will be used.
-This means that the service will use ports 13100 through 13149 to process incoming messages and no downlink endpoints will be created.
+This means that the service will be allowed to process up to 50 simultaneous incoming messages and no downlink endpoints will be created.

 The final ``config.toml`` section should look like this::